prettymuchbryce/blockchainparser/README.md

-For the bold and the brave, a golang program which parses the bitcoin blockchain into a postgresql database.
+A golang program which parses the bitcoin blockchain into a postgresql database.

 At the moment this program only parses Transactions, Blocks, and Wallets, however; it could be easily modified to do whatever you want and pull requests are welcome.